BEWARE OF THE SCAM OF FAKE AUTO ACCIDENTS

 2. The Drive Down or Wave On.

-In this version, the suspect(s) are stopped at the entrance to a parking lot or an intersection.
-They wave on or yield the right-of-way to the victim.
-When the victim proceeds, the suspect intentionally accelerates to collide with the victim.
+In this version, the suspect(s) are stopped at an entrance or intersection and wave on or yield the right-of-way to the victim.
+When the victim proceeds, the suspect intentionally accelerates into the victim to cause a collision.

 What Can Drivers Do to Reduce the Risk of Being a Victim?

-• Stay aware of your surroundings, paying close attention to what the vehicles several in front, behind, and beside you are doing and maintaining sufficient room between you and all other vehicles.
+• Stay aware of your surroundings, paying attention to what vehicles several in front, behind, and beside you are doing and maintain sufficient room between you and others.

 • Use caution when making a turn in front of another vehicle, even if they yield the right-of-way.

-• After any accident, count the number of passengers and get their personal information.
-You might find that more people are listed on the insurance claim than were actually in the accident.
+• After any accident, count the number of passengers and get their personal information; more people may be listed on a claim than were actually present.

-• Have a camera in your vehicle to take photos of the scene, license plates, and the occupants of the vehicle with which you have an accident.
+• Keep a camera or use your phone to photograph the scene, license plates, and vehicle occupants after an accident.

-• Alert the authorities if you feel the accident was staged.
+• Alert the authorities if you believe the accident was staged.

 Need insurance for You, Your Family or Your Business?